 In this episode, you will learn:

-- Board game and book recommendations to make financial literacy learning fun
+- Board game and book recommendations to make financial literacy learning fun.

+Welcome back to The Agent of Wealth Podcast.
+This is you host, Marc Bautis.
 On today’s show, I brought on a special guest, Shara Nadler.
 Shara is the founder and CEO of iPiggiBank, a company focusing on improving financial literacy in children.

 Financial literacy, especially with children, is something that I’m a big proponent of.
 How did you come to start iPiggiBank?